Quantum field theory of physical and purely virtual particles in a finite interval of time on a compact space manifold: diagrams, amplitudes and unitarity: Coherent-state approach

 For various purposes, it may be convenient to switch back and forth between the variables $p$, $q$ and $z$, $\bar{z}$.
 For example, when we upgrade from quantum mechanics to quantum field theory, (\ref{l2}) is local, while (\ref {Lcoho}) may contain spurious nonlocalities due to the dependence of $\omega $ on the momentum.

 Note that the propagator of $z+\bar{z}$ is the usual Feynman one,

 It is convenient to couple $z$ and $\bar{z}$ to independent sources $\bar{ \zeta}$ and $\zeta $ and write the functional integral as

 The reason is that the change of variables (\ref{chvcoh}) amounts to lowering the number of time derivatives of the kinetic terms from two to one, and doubling the number of propagating independent fields: from $q$ only to $z$ and $\bar{z}$ (or $q$ and $p$).
-So doing, the particle- and antiparticle-poles $e=\pm \omega $ in (\ref{propz}) are assigned to different fields.
+This way, the particle and antiparticle poles $e=\pm \omega $ in (\ref{propz}) are assigned to different fields.
 Doubling the sources as well, we can distinguish the poles $e=\pm \omega $ on the external legs of the diagrams.